One Day in April

 One Day in April is a 2015 feature-length documentary produced by Life Is My Movie Entertainment.
 The film follows four teams of college cyclists as they prepare for the Indiana University Little 500, a collegiate bicycle race held each year in Bloomington, Indiana.

 The film premiered on April 24, 2015.

 Synopsis

 One Day in April is an intimate look at what goes on in the months leading up to a big college cycling race like Bloomington Indiana's "Little 500."
 The film stars two teams of cyclists, a women's and a men's team, as well as their coaches, families, and friends who support them through the ups and downs of training for the race.
-One Day in April also goes behind the scenes to show the organizers of the event and just what goes into creating and maintaining a level of non-profit integrity that may be considered rare in the modern world of college sports.
+One Day in April also goes behind the scenes to show the organizers of the event and what goes into creating and maintaining the integrity of a non-profit organization.

 Reception

 The film received positive reviews from cyclists, alumni, and critics.
 "Her Campus" wrote; "This movie is an ode to IU, the Little 500 race and the Midwest itself."